Do the Dangers of Artificial Intelligence Outweigh Its Blessings?

 All Hail the Driverless Car!

 One of the most immediate uses of artificial intelligence technology in the last few years has been the development of driverless vehicles.
-Aurora co-founder and CEO Chris Urmson and Amitai Bin-Nun, VP of Autonomous Vehicles at S.A.F.E. argued that driverless cars are a safe, economical improvement on human-operated vehicles.
-Meredith Broussard, a data journalist and professor at NYU, and her debate partner Ashley Nunes, a professor at MIT, argued that in fact driverless cars are not as safe as they seem, and in turn raise ethical questions about the decision making of AI when lives are at risk.
+Aurora co-founder and CEO Chris Urmson and Amitai Bin-Nun, vice president of autonomous vehicles at S.A.F.E. argued that driverless cars are a safe, economical improvement on human-operated vehicles.
+Meredith Broussard, a data journalist and professor at New York University, and her debate partner Ashley Nunes, a professor at MIT, argued that in fact driverless cars are not as safe as they seem, and in turn raise ethical questions about the decision making of AI when lives are at risk.

 IBM Project Debater